-- give a true and fair view of the state of the company's affairs as at December 31, 2017 and of its profit and cash flows for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 101 "Reduced Disclosure Framework", and applicable law); and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the company's affairs as of November 30, 2018 and of its profit and cash flows for the eleven month period (the "period") then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 101 "Reduced Disclosure Framework", and applicable law); and - have been prepared in accordance with the requirements of the Companies Act 2006 ("CA06").

-We have audited the financial statements, included within the Annual Report, which comprise: the Balance Sheet as at December 31, 2017; the Profit and Loss Account, the Statements of Comprehensive Income, the Statements of Cash Flows, the Statements of Changes in Equity for the year then ended; and the Notes to the Financial Statements, which include a description of the significant accounting policies and other explanatory information.
+We have audited the financial statements, included within the Annual Report, which comprise: the Balance Sheet as of November 30, 2018; the Profit and Loss Account, the Statements of Comprehensive Income, the Statements of Cash Flows, the Statements of Changes in Equity for the period then ended; and the Notes to the Financial Statements, which include a description of the significant accounting policies and other explanatory information.